 View this post on Instagram A post shared by Sam Watson (@samwatson4994)

 However, he chose to craft beer, specifically 961 Beer.
 This is how Hajjar opened one of the first craft breweries in the Middle East.

-He started exporting to 26 countries which one of them was Australia.
+He started exporting to 26 countries, one of which was Australia.
 The Lebanese brewer decided to explore his chance Down Under.

 Eventually, he found a Lebanese partner named Joseph Abboud and both of them started exploring the beer market in Australia.

 Surprisingly enough, it needed to catch up.
-Hajjar and Abboud founded a brewery and produced a beer called Hawkers (vendors).
+Hajjar and Abboud established a brewery and produced a beer called Hawkers (vendors).

 The name was suggested by Abboud who said that, when Lebanese first came to Australia, they worked as street hawkers.